 Can a father lose parental responsibility?

-Regardless of how often a father spends time with his child, which includes no time at all, a father who has parental responsibility will retain it unless there is an order from the court removing that parental responsibility which is rare.
+The law in the UK does not specify a certain period of time after which a father automatically loses his parental rights.
+Regardless of how often a father spends time with his child, which includes no contact at all, a father who has parental responsibility will retain it unless there is an order from the court removing that parental responsibility, which is rare.
 Therefore, there is no time limit as to how long a father must be absent to lose his parental responsibility in respect of his child.

-Whilst parental responsibility is likely to be maintained what involvement a father should have in a child’s life will be determined on what is in the best interest of that child.
+The court will consider what is in the best interests of the child when making decisions about parental responsibility and contact arrangements.
 Each case is treated on its own merits to make that determination.
+This means that a father’s absence from a child’s life may be taken into account by the court, but it is just one factor among many.
+The court will also consider the reasons for the absence and whether the father has made efforts to maintain a relationship with the child.
 In practice, if a father has been absent from a child’s life for a significant period of time, a cautious approach may have to be taken when reintroducing that child to the absent parent.

-If you are concerned as to how absent you have been from your child’s life it is important that you do obtain legal advice as to your options If you do have any questions regarding the content of this article, please do not hesitate to contact us.
+If you are facing a dispute over parental rights or if you are concerned as to how absent you might have been from your child’s life, it is important that you do obtain legal advice as to your options.
+If you do have any questions regarding the content of this article, please do not hesitate to contact us.